mizzioisf/openhospital-client/README.md

 - cd to the repo directory: cd openhospital-client
 - run oh.ps1

+# Default dir structure for all distributions:

+We don't need to have or pack empty directories anymore: the scripts take care of crating everything, which is also parametric and user adjustable.
+The default is now clean and simple and common to all distros:

+/tmp
+/data
+data/db
+data/log
+data/dicom_storage

 **Updated 2020.11.16**

 In order to have a complete, easy to support and extensible solution to OP-223 and also OP-218, and following #138  and #142  I have basically rewritten oh.sh, also adding a few possible useful user functions.